By Phil Keating

 While millions of Americans lament the persistent rate of unemployment, now at 8.1 percent according to the August 2012 Department of Labor data, the frustration deepens for U.S. veterans.

 After serving tours in Afghanistan and Iraq, putting their own lives on the line for their country, the unemployment rate for veterans is 10 percent.
 While that is down from the 2011 average of 12.1 percent, it remains substantially higher than that of the general population.
-One of the challenges that veterans find is transitioning their mindset from intense, overseas warrior, to the peacetime tranquility of civilian life and a civilian job.

 "It was very frustrating," Braxton said, "especially whenever the majority of the jobs that were presented to you were either law enforcement or security guard where the pay is very, very far below what you're used to."